bdewerff/harry_potter_project/source/sorcerer_stone/sorcerer.rst

 When Harry turns 11, many letters were sent to their residence, but the Dursleys wouldn't allow Harry to read them.
-Eventually a large man, Hagrid, comes to help and introduces him to the Wizardry World and the school Hogwarts.
+Eventually a large man, Hagrid, comes to help and introduces him to the *Wizardry World* and the school Hogwarts.

 His first friends become Ron Weasley and Hermione Granger.
 When arriving at Hogwarts, Harry is placed in the Gryffindor house.

 Harry, Hermione, and Ron discover a three-headed dog, Fluffy, that is guarding a trap door.
-They learn it is guarding the Sorcerer's stone, which can be used for the Elixir of Life to grant who drinks it, immortality.
+They learn it is guarding the **Sorcerer's Stone**, which can be used for the Elixir of Life to grant who drinks it, immortality.
 Throughout the plot the three friends believe Snape is trying to steal the **Sorcerer's Stone**, but after surpassing Fluffy and traversing the school's security system, they find out